Judith Sargent Murray: Universalism

 Judith Sargent Murray was among the group of people in Gloucester, led by her father, Winthrop Sargent, who first embraced Universalism.
-Universalist historians consider Judith Sargent Murray's involvement in Universalism among the reasons why women have always held leadership roles in the Universalist church, including as ministers.
+Universalist historians consider Judith Sargent Murray's involvement in Universalism among the reasons why women have always held leadership roles in the Universalist Church of America, including as ministers.
 Her 1782 Universalist catechism, written for children, is considered the earliest writing by an American Universalist woman.
 Her name was included in the public documents that expelled the Gloucester Universalists from First Parish (Calvinist/Congregational) for refusing to attend and pay taxes to the established church.
 The Universalists took their case to the Massachusetts Supreme Judicial Court and won the first ruling in America for freedom of religion, meaning, the right to support their own church, their own minister, and not pay taxes to First Parish.
 This ruling affected religious groups throughout the nation.

 The minister they wanted to support in their own Universalist church was John Murray, who is considered the founder of organized American Universalism.
 A native of England, John Murray first arrived in the colonies in 1770 and settled in Gloucester in 1774.
 Like Judith's father, people up and down the Eastern seaboard had already embraced the Universalist interpretation of the Bible put forth by the Welsh-born James Relly.
 John Murray, one of Relly's protégés, was the first preacher of the new faith in America.
 He was charismatic and convincing, and he succeeded in dismantling the dark, gloomy promises of Calvinism in favor of a more hopeful view of the present and life after.
 He organized fledgling groups into established Universalist churches and societies.